 This is an exciting connection between Dickinson and Pound, with two, unlike personalities.
 Dickinson didn’t care to make her thoughts clear for public consumption or to see the world differently; what she poems were noted to herself, where the solitary but active mind’s penchant for irony, contradiction, and a changing personal outlook on mortality, over time, were all the mattered to her.
 This was the poetry of a mind that, by the need for personal preference, was solitary much of the time, dwelling, thinking, abstracting on much of the insoluble vicissitudes of life, those matters being nothing less than the self in the world and arguing whether one were merely existing or if the fact of one’s flesh and blood constituted a benefit to the world.

 This is the unending introspection that is seamless, without end or beginning, a stream, and her writing, I believe, was a project to pare the overlapping ontologies that might have driven lesser minds to variations of unhinged utterances and present them as clear perceptions, jewels of irony and reductionist wit.
-Hers was a desire to make her own notions clear, concise, beyond the confusion a studied rhetoric brings.
+Hers wanted to make her own notions clear, concise, beyond the confusion studied rhetoric brings.
 She was so direct that hers was an abstract art that rejected Abstraction for its own sake.
 I’ve always thought of her poems as akin to a view through a microscope, or at least an intense focused magnifying glass.